 The symbolic value of gold varies wildly around the world, even within geographic regions.
 For example, gold is quite common in Turkey but considered a most valuable gift in Sicily.

-A Golden Skull - actually the head of a robot prototype to be used for special effects in a sci-fi film in the pre-production stage
+A Golden Skull - actually the head of a robot prototype by Insectronics to be used for special effects in a sci-fi film in the pre-production stage

 LINKS and REFERENCE